armno/react-native-101/readme.md

 - **No.**
 - See: http://wiki.ecmascript.org/doku.php?id=strawman:maximally_minimal_classes

-	- "Class declarations/expressions create a constructor function/prototype pair exactly as for function declarations."
+> Class declarations/expressions create a constructor function/prototype pair exactly as for function declarations.

 - ES6 Classes don't create actual classes: they create prototype chains for you.
 (Remember what people say about sugar syntax?)
 - So what should be in a class definition are **only prototype methods**, as far as I understand.
-- (From the same URL above) "Class properties and prototype data properties need be created outside the declaration.".
+- (From the same URL above)

+> Class properties and prototype data properties need be created outside the declaration.

 - So really the correct way to define `propTypes` is outside the `Nay` class definition.

 ```javascript